apache/gravitino/docs/lakehouse-paimon-catalog.md

 ### Schema properties

-- Doesn't support specify location and store any schema properties when createSchema for FilesystemCatalog now.
+- Doesn't support specify location and store any schema properties when createSchema for FilesystemCatalog.
-- Doesn't return any schema properties when loadSchema for FilesystemCatalog now.
+- Doesn't return any schema properties when loadSchema for FilesystemCatalog.
-- Doesn't support store schema comment for FilesystemCatalog now.
+- Doesn't support store schema comment for FilesystemCatalog.

 ### Schema operations